analogdevicesinc/adi_3dtof_floor_detector/README.md

       Password: analog
     ```

     :memo: *Note:*
-    If you do not have a Linux Host machine, then install Windows Subsystem for Linux(WSL2) with Ubuntu 20.04.
+    If you do not have a Linux Host machine, then install Windows Subsystem for Linux(WSL2) with Ubuntu 22.04.
     Refer to this [link](https://learn.microsoft.com/en-us/windows/wsl/install) for instructions.
+    Please Note: WSL2 only supports simulation mode as of now as topics from the devices cant be subscribed.

 > :memo:
 > **Setting Date/Time**